cerozi/cryptoAPI/readme.md

 # crypto API

-A crypto API made using Django Rest Framework.
+A crypto API made using Django Rest Framework 3.13.1.
 This API provides you a dashboard that displays crypto prices and other details (that are updated every 15 min), a conversion endpoint, and an endpoint that compares prices of a specific crypto from two input dates that are passed as a url parameter.
 To make this API, i used other two crypto API's: coinAPI and CoinMarketCapAPI.